-How to build a brain interface — and why we should connect our minds
+How to build a brain-computer interface — and why we should connect our minds

-A guide to making the Neural Lace a reality
+A definitive guide to making the Neural Lace a reality

 Communication helped humanity progress to where we are today, from evolving the ability to speak and understand gestures, to building tools —such as writing instruments, the printing press, radio, computers and the internet.
 Now, in the present day, the majority of humanity’s technological and creative output requires dexterously tapping one’s fingers onto a keyboard — and this is where things are poised to change.

 Enter the ‘neural lace’, a fictional device from Iain M. Banks’ Culture novels, that can connect to the brains of humans to allow them to communicate, store and retrieve information, interface to machines and regulate their biological functions.
 Similarly, the author Ramez Naam describes a wirelessly linked nano-drug called Nexus that allows opt-in mind-to-mind communication, collaboration and an augmentation of humanity’s intelligence and abilities.

 Why am I writing about this?
 Today there are already some incredible companies seriously working on creating this technology, including Kernel, Neuralink, and numerous research groups that I will mention.
 This could be the most significant technological leap that humanity would take in the coming years, and the enormity of both the engineering challenges and social implications of such a technology can be extremely daunting, yet as you will see, can also be equally as inspiring.

 In this article I will pull the ‘neural lace’ out of the realm of sci-fi and explain how we could create a brain interface, from the first-order principles, to the technical constraints and what is possible with today’s physics, the breakthroughs currently being developed to how we would extract semantic data from our thoughts.
 And lastly why connecting our brains with this technology could contrarily make us more human than ever.